ComPlat/chemotion_saurus/docs/eln/docker-installation.md

 :::

 :::info
-From this version onwardws, we rely on Docker volumes to preserve data.
+From this version onwards, we rely on Docker volumes to preserve data.
 Your user data will be stored in the volumes `chemotion_data` and `chemotion_db`.
 DO NOT delete them if you like your stuff.
 No backup, no pity.
 :::

 ### Fresh Installation